 Lopez's Dutch husband had:

-Government Protects Foreign Criminal while U.S. Citizen Forced into Hiding
+Govt.
+Protects Foreign Criminal; U.S. Citizen Forced into Hiding

 U.S. Senate Judiciary Committee testimony Lopez went through six weeks of evidence collection, vetting and interviews with Senate Judiciary attorneys.
 She was ultimately chosen as the lead witness for an immigration fraud hearing in 2017.

 Now divorced, Lopez lives in hiding with help from the State of New Jersey.
 Lopez's former husband has repeatedly promised to kill her if she ever testifies about the criminal activities she discovered or compromises his fraudulent immigration status.

 Despite the safety warning to Lopez, homeland security investigators confirmed in April 2017 that the agency still refuses to open an investigation on her ex-husband.
 In June 2017, the DHS's new crime victim office – which was set up to protect victimized Americans – refused to help Lopez in order to protect her ex-husband’s privacy rights.
 In December 2017, the Department of Homeland Security destroyed Lopez’s own privacy and further compromised her safety: The agency voluntarily gave out her sensitive personal information to various media organizations and made it generally searchable/downloadable over the Internet.
 As a domestic violence victim put in hiding by her state, this DHS data breach has dire consequences for Lopez's safety.